What is Air Passenger Duty

 From 1 April 2021, airline passenger duty ranged from £13 to £541, depending on the destination and class of travel.
 Some three quarters of airline flights are said to be taxed at the lowest band rate of £13 per person.

 In 2011, the Treasury described the tax as “primarily a revenue raising duty which makes an important contribution to the public finances”.
 Its potential environmental benefits were considered secondary.
-Since its implementation in 1994, this government charge on air passengers has undergone significant structural reform and risen by up to 539%.
+Since its implementation in 1994, the government’s charge on air passengers has undergone significant structural reform and risen by up to 539%.

 Compared with the UK, the vast majority of European countries do not levy an air departure tax.
 Just six EU countries levy a similar charge, and at lower rates than the UK.